 You know the lender has officially started the foreclosure process when you receive a Notice of Default or other formal notice, depending on your state.
-In California, a state where lender's don't necessarily need a court's approval to foreclose, you get an NOD, which gives you 90 days notice to bring the loan current.
-If you don't pay, you receive a Notice of Trustee Sale to take place 20 days later.
-You have 5 days before the sale date to bring the loan current.
+In California, a state where lenders don't necessarily need a court's approval to foreclose, you get an NOD, which gives you 90 days' notice to bring the loan current.
+If you don't pay, you receive a Notice of Trustee Sale.
+You have 20 days before the sale date to bring the loan current.
 In judicial foreclosure states, such as New Jersey, the lender needs court approval to foreclose.
-The lender files a lawsuit to proceed and you can pay the balance owed to get current until the judgement date.
+The lender files a lawsuit to proceed and you can pay the balance owed to get current until the judgment date.

 Reinstating Your Loan

 You can bring your loan current and stave off the foreclosure sale filing by paying the past due amount, plus penalties.
 This process is known as reinstatement and it's usually what the lender wants you to do.
 When you reinstate, you pay off the mortgage arrears, interest, late fees, lender attorney fees and the price of any inspections or other costs the lender racked up in the foreclosure process.
 The lender or its attorneys act as collectors and generally won't settle for payments short of what you owe -- the amount stated on the most recent notice -- if it can help it.
 You typically have to reinstate at least five days before the lender's deadline or risk the lender rejecting your payment and proceeding with a sale.

 If you miss the reinstatement deadline but still want to keep your house, you have to pay the home off in full.
 The lender won't accept anything short of the loan balance plus fees and penalties once you reach this point.
 You can redeem ownership of your home during the redemption period for a limited amount of time.
 In a nonjudicial foreclosure state, you have a shorter period of time, right before the trustee sale date, to redeem.
 In judicial foreclosure states, you have time before and after the sale.